layadang/monopoly-board-game/README.md

 ### Game Logic Implementation
 We will begin by building the logic for the Monopoly board game and players as Python objects.
 The `Board` class will follow available data on the classic Board and keep track of property information (price, tax, neighborhood).
 The `Player` class has the ability to roll the dice(s), keep track of owned property and wealth, and specify a player's auction strategy.

-As a recap the rules of Monopoly and key game elements:
+As a recap, these are the rules and key game elements of Monopoly :
 1. **Board Layout**:
    - The board consists of 40 squares, including properties, utilities, railroads, and special spaces (like "Go," "Free Parking," and "Income Tax").
    - Properties are divided into neighborhoods or color groups.